National Credit Union Administration

 As of 31 December 2020, there were 5,099 federally insured credit unions, with assets totaling more than $1.84 trillion, and net loans of $1.16 trillion.
 The NCUA exclusively insures credit unions, whereas commercial banks and savings institutions are insured by the Federal Deposit Insurance Corporation.

 Organization

 The NCUA is governed by a three-member board appointed by the president of the United States and confirmed by the Senate.
 The president also chooses who will serve as Chairman.
-Board members serve six-year terms, although members often remain until their successors are confirmed and sworn in.
+No more than two members may be members of the same political party.
+Board members serve six-year terms, and cannot be reappointed to succeed themselves, unless initially appointed to fill the remainder of an unexpired term.
+Board members may, however, continue to serve until their successor is confirmed and takes office.